DevKhalyd/rg_portfolio/README.md

-# TODO
+# TODO Latest

-Create the search part home
+- Use both navigators

-- Add a visualization icon of who many user has seen my website
+- Add a visualization icon of who many user has seen my website (Firebase)

+- Add test to the home page (Latest part of this one)

 # Run locally with own server